My 127ms page load WordPress Speed Up Optimisation Blueprint

 You have completed the WordPress speed optimization process.

 My WordPress speed up optimisation speed mission was finished

-I ran a speed test and my new WordPress website loaded in 0.127 seconds from London (Pingdom).
+My new WordPress website loaded in 0.127 seconds from London (Pingdom).

 Ben’s WordPress Speed FAQs